diegorafaelss/mc-animated/README.md

 # MCA - Material Community Animated

-The project consists of designing a simple structure and animations of components and screen transitions, using a declarative form of css classes.
+The project consists of designing a simple structure and animations of components and screen transitions, using a declarative form of css class.

 **Ex.:**